 The only way to 100% ensure a negative result is to stop smoking or ingesting marijuana long before the test is administered.
 If time is not on your side however, you generally only have two options that are decent depending on the circumstances;

-- Go heavy on detox, combining effective products with natural efforts of sweating through exercise, drinking plenty of liquid, diet etc. On the home page you can learn all about this.
+- Go heavy on detox – Combining effective products with natural efforts of sweating through exercise, drinking plenty of liquid, diet etc. On this page you can learn all about this.

 Again, light and infrequent users will stand a better chance of passing a urine test if sufficient time passes between their last joint and the test.
 Frequent and heavier users will need more time to allow the THC to flush from their systems.
 However, with a proper, sensible detox programme the amount of time needed can be reduced.
 Exercise, diet and stress management can improve your metabolism and help you shed the drug from your body faster.
 Take your method of ingestion, frequency and duration into account when working out how long it will take you to get clean.
 For more info on beating a urine test you can read this guide.